ProLint/prolint2/README.md

 Acknowledgements
 ================
-The respository structure of **UFCC** is based on the [Computational Molecular Science Python Cookiecutter](https://github.com/molssi/cookiecutter-cms) version 1.6.
+The respository structure of **ProLint2** is based on the [Computational Molecular Science Python Cookiecutter](https://github.com/molssi/cookiecutter-cms) version 1.6.